 The best safari clothes are those which have multiple uses (e.g., pants that unzip to shorts, a lightweight scarf that can be used as a snug, a bathing suit cover-up, or a jacket with a zip-out fleece liner).
 You’ll save space, weight, and time.

 No matter the season, temperatures on safari fluctuate.
 In the early mornings and evenings, it’s cool (sometimes cold).
 The hottest part of the day is from 8:00 am to 5:00 pm.
 Just how significant the delta between the two depends on the season and what country you’re in.
 (Links to country climates below)

 I always pack a fleece and one of those puffy jackets you can stuff into a tiny bag for chilly mornings and evenings.
 Note: during a game drive, you’re in an open-air vehicle, so you want to think about windchill.
 In some cases, a wool hat, scarf, and gloves are in order.
 Such was the case on my safari in Timbavati during South Africa’s June winter.
 It was freezing.

 Stick with Neutral Tones

 It’s best to avoid dark tones.
-Besides absorbing heat, in Tanzania, for example, the tsetse fly has attracted to dark navy and black because it resembles an animal hide.
+Besides the fact that black absorbs heat, in Tanzania, for example, the tsetse fly is attracted to dark colors because it resembles an animal hide.
 At night, however, it’s not an issue.

 Invest in breathable, quick dry fabrics.